kiboko-labs/native-magento-driver/README.md

 ## Shouldn't this be as slow as the old SOAP connector?

 This driver uses a MySQL connection and the `LOAD DATA [LOCAL] INFILE` strategy, just like PIMGento does.
 Therefore, the import speeds should be comparable.

+## Is this driver limited to Akeneo PIM product datum?

+No, this driver uses Doctrine DBAL to read and update Magento's database.

+So if your application uses Doctrine DBAL, you will be able to use it out of the box, managing products, media assets, inventory, taxes, etc...

 ## How to use it?